CES gadget show stages a wary return amid COVID-19

 “We know it will be a smaller show this year, for obvious reasons,” said Jean Foster, senior vice president at the Consumer Technology Association, the event's organizer.
 Several huge tech companies have abandoned plans to attend in person.
 The latest sign of its dwindling size was Friday's announcement that CES will run one day shorter than originally planned.

-Some die-hard CES devotees were mulling over the choice to go or stay home right up until last week.
+Some CES devotees were considering whether to go or stay home right up until last week.

 “An online CES is not a real CES,” said Prince Constantijn of the Kingdom of the Netherlands, in a December interview.
 “You’ve got to see the products and meet the people.”
 But a week later, the royal who regularly serves as a special envoy for Dutch technology startups had opted to stay home after all.
 His country is sending a barebones crew to CES 2022.
 So are many big tech companies — if they send anyone at all.